-Here is an article sharing more about DBR and a recent study looking at DBR led by Dr. Ruth Lanius and her team.
+Here is an article sharing more about DBR and a study looking at the efficacy of DBR and PTSD led by Dr. Ruth Lanius and her team.

-If you are a therapist and interested in the training, please see our website for more information: https://sarniatraumaandstress.com/for-professionals/
+If you are a therapist and interested in DBR training or DBR consultation, please see our website for more information: https://sarniatraumaandstress.com/for-professionals/

 What Is Neurofeedback?

 Have you trained your brain today?